Welcome to the Year 2 Home Learning page

 Please email the class teacher with any questions, queries or to share your learning.
 Teachers will be checking emails regularly and will reply between 9.00am and 3.00pm Monday - Friday.

-Click below for a suggested daily timetable to help you plan your daily routine.
+Click below for a suggested daily timetable to help you plan your daily routine and also for a guide to 'We transfer' which will help you if you're having difficulty sending larger files such as videos.

 Links to online learning platforms